saipran7777/Traffic_sign_classifier/submission_report.md

 * The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.
 In exploratory visuzlization of dataset, I used pandas to get the frequency of each label.
 The highest and lowest frequency were '2010' and '180' corresponding to the labels '2' and ('19','37','0').
-Taking a random index, I have also checked if the mapping between X_train and y_train is correct and that their lengths are equal
+Taking a random index, I have also checked if the mapping between X_train and y_train is correct and that their lengths are equal.
+The following image shows the frequency table of all classes among train, test and validation datasets

+![alt text][image9]

 ### Design and Test a Model Architecture